Uniqueness for two dimensional incompressible ideal flow on singular domains: Acknowledgment

 \section{Acknowledgment}

 I want to thank Milton C. Lopes Filho and Benoit Pausader for early discussions about how to find the good Liapounov function.
-I also want to thank David G\'erard-Varet and Olivier Glass for several fruitful discussions.
+I also want to thank David G\'erard-Varet and Olivier Glass for several fruitful discussions, and Hungjie Dong for giving me the reference \cite{kenig} with a couter-exemple of a $C^1$ domain which does not verify the elliptic regularity for the laplace problem.
 Finally, I would like to give many thanks to Isabelle Gallagher and Evelyne Miot for their helpful comments about this report.
-I'm partially supported by the Agence Nationale de la Recherche, Project MathOc\'ean, grant ANR-08-BLAN-0301-01.
+I'm partially supported by the Agence Nationale de la Recherche, Project MathOc\'ean, grant ANR-08-BLAN-0301-01 and by the Project ``Instabilities in Hydrodynamics'' financed by Paris city hall (program ``Emergences'') and the Fondation Sciences Math\'ematiques de Paris.